Automate TLS for dynamic domains with Traefik + Hetzner DNS.

 The solution: Traefik's HTTP provider

-Traefik can read config from more than one place.
+Traefik can read the config from more than one place.
 Most Docker setups use the Docker provider.
-There is also an HTTP provider, and it is more useful than it looks.
+However, there is also an HTTP provider, and it is more useful than it looks.

-With the HTTP provider, Traefik polls an endpoint and merges the response into its live config.
+With the HTTP provider, Traefik polls an endpoint and merges the response into its live configuration.

 # docker-compose.yml (traefik service)